morrislenny/track1-turtles/outline/TURTLE-SAMPLES.md

 Hint: you can move a turtle into a position to start a letter, and then use `clean` to remove its lines.
 For instance, `(clean :neo)` would clean up `:neo`'s lines.
 You can use this in a function as well.

-## You may continue working on functions (w ewould love to see the shapes your turtles draw!), or you may move on to more Clojure features.
+## You may continue working on functions (we would love to see the shapes your turtles draw!), or you may move on to more Clojure features.

 If you need to have a lot of repeated code fragments, you might want to look at the section on recursion below.
+You might also want to look at the side note about randomness below.

 #### 7. [Intermediate] Getting turtle information: keywords and hashmaps